PRUBHTEJ/PRUBHTEJ/README.md

 ### Hi there 👋

 I'm currently pursuing my Bachelors in Information Technology from GGSIP University, New Delhi.
-I'm really interested in Deep Learning & Python development.
+I'm interested in Deep Learning & Python development.

 I'm open on collaborating on any Deep Learning / Machine Learning based projects.